crimsonsunset/cursor_remote/README.en.md

 ## Project Structure

-- `server/`: Server-side code, responsible for listening to Supabase commands and controlling Cursor using AppleScript.
+- `server/`: Server-side code, responsible for listening to Supabase commands and controlling the target editor using AppleScript.
   - `src/services/supabaseService.js`: Main server logic, connects to Supabase and subscribes to commands.
   - `src/controllers/commandController.js`: Handles commands received from Supabase and calls AppleScript for execution.
   - `src/appleScriptRunner.js`: Module for executing AppleScript scripts.